 Where can you buy Chimayo pepper?

 Again, expect to travel for the real deal, but it’s worth the experience to hit New Mexico during harvest season to take in the chili pepper culture.
-You can purchase Chimayo seeds and powders online.
+You can purchase Chimayo seeds and powders online (Amazon).
 Check the container for the growing region; it can make a difference to the complexity of the taste.
 The seeds will grow very tasty peppers and the chili powders you’ll typically find online are very tasty.
 But remember: Nothing is truly a Chimayo chili unless it’s been grown in its native land.